google/keep-sorted/README.md

 <!-- keep-sorted end -->
 ```

-This works for any option that accepts more than one value.
+This works for all options that accept multiple values.